 Reauthorized rail safety legislation the implementation of two new laws on pipeline safety and hazardous materials safety are on the House Transportation and Infrastructure Committee's agenda in 2013, according to the committee's oversight plan released earlier this week.

-U.S. freight carload traffic for the week ending Oct.
-13, 2012 remained unable to surmount 2011 levels, down 6.1% when measured against the comparable week one year ago, the Association of American Railroads said Thursday.
-U.S. intermodal volume, for its part, maintained its own positive momentum, up 2.6% for the week compared with 2011.
+U.S. freight carload traffic for the week ending Jan.
+19, 2013 was down 3.5% measured against the comparable week in 2012, the Association of American Railroads said Thursday.
+U.S. intermodal volume kept its positive run going and then some, however, rising 13.5 compared with levels of one year ago.